tcinbis/munkipromoter/README.md

 To ensure consistency in our code we utilise [Black](https://github.com/python/black) as a code formatter.

+### Flake8

+Our continuous integration will automatically run [Flake8](http://flake8.pycqa.org/en/latest/index.html) and check whether our code complies with our style guide which is almost vanilla PEP8.
+You can run `flake8` locally to test your code changes.

 ### Tox

 >[Tox](https://tox.readthedocs.io/en/latest/index.html) aims to automate and